Disputing a Will in BC

 It is significant that “revocation of existing dispositions” is an essential element of will-making.
 This is a relatively common occurrence in wills that are challenged where as a parent ages and care needs increase, one child often ends up bearing the work.
 Longstanding wills with an equal distribution among children are changed to disproportionately benefit the child doing the work.
 This can be attributed to many different factors including gratitude, influence and vulnerability.

-Mr. Justice Rand then goes on to quote from a number of other decisions, Marsh v.
+Mr. Justice Rand then goes on to quote from a number of other decisions involving disputing a will, Marsh v.
 Tyrrell, Marquess of Winnchester’s Case, Murphy v.
 Lamphier and Menzies v.
 White:

 Even back in 1944, Leger sets out that once testamentary autonomy is called into question, the onus lies on the executor to positively affirm the testamentary capacity.
 Some of the checklists for wills lawyers are to satisfy them that the will-maker has mental capacity to make a will.